 - Present the purchase agreement

 There are three main factors that determine how marketable your home is – price, financing, and time.

 Price – If your home is priced too high, you must be willing to wait much longer for your home to sell.
 Either it will take that much longer to find someone to pay more than the home is worth, or the market will eventually catch up to the asking price of the home through inflation.

 Financing – You may not realize it, but the financing of your buyer can have a tremendous impact on the success of selling your home.
-Try to offer very attractive financing options.
-Consider carrying the financing yourself at a below-market interest rate or preparing your home for government financing.
-This could open the door for many buyers that otherwise wouldn’t even consider your home.
+Our agents can give you tips on preparing your home to qualify for FHA or VA financing in addition to conventional loan financing.
+This could open the door for many buyers that otherwise could not consider your home.

 Time – If your time frame is important then you must be willing to lower the price.